jtebert/kilosim/README.md

 ### Build Documentation

-Build the HTML documentation: (Requires Doxygen to be installed.)
+Build the HTML documentation: (Requires Doxygen and Graphviz to be installed.)

     make docs